 Is Pilates Effective for Disease Prevention?

-Back in the 1920’s, a man named Joseph Pilates developed a method of exercising.
+Back in the 1920’s, a man named Joseph Pilates developed a method of exercising which was designed to benefit every aspect of the human system.
 It currently bears his name, simply known as Pilates.
-The original purpose for the program’s development came about during World War I. Joseph Pilates was working with wounded soldiers for their physical rehabilitation.
+Originally the key concept was around Pilates for health and Pilates for wellbeing.
+The original purpose for the Pilates program’s development came about during World War I. Joseph Pilates was working with wounded soldiers for their physical rehabilitation.
 The exercise regimen was focused on balance, control, breathing, concentration, flow, and precision.
-The idea behind Pilates was to strengthen the core muscles, with residual effects including better balance and overall range of motion or flexibility.
+The idea behind Pilates exercise was to strengthen the core muscles, with residual effects including disease prevention, better balance and overall range of motion and flexibility.

-The popularity of Pilates today is undeniable and well documented.
-Many people take Pilates classes either at specialist studios or at their local gym.
-However, what many may not know is that it can possibly treat or prevent certain diseases.
-In particular, Pilates has shown to be effective against osteoporosis, Alzheimer’s, and Parkinson’s.
+The popularity of Pilates classes today is truly well documented.
+Many people take any Pilates class either at a specialist Pilates studios or at their local gym with a Pilates studio.
+However, what many may not know is that it can possibly treat or prevent certain types of physical disease.
+In particular, Pilates exercise has shown to be effective against osteoporosis, Alzheimer’s, and Parkinson’s.
 Let’s find out how and why.

 As you may already know, osteoporosis is a condition where bones become increasingly thin and brittle.
 Preventing osteoporosis can largely be done by exercising, and since Pilates is a form of exercise, it is possible to use it as a tool to fight against the disease.
 If you do not already have osteoporosis, Pilates can be an effective weapon against getting it.
 If you do already have it, you can still do Pilates, but you must take extra care so as not to hurt yourself.
-You can still do most of the exercises, but certain modifications may be necessary to avoid exacerbating your condition.
+You can still do most of the exercises, but Is Pilates Effective for Disease Prevention?
+If so certain modifications may be necessary to avoid exacerbating your condition.